Niels-NTG/FTLAV/README.md

 - Export the full dataset as a CSV-file

+### Version 3 (TBA)
+**Data types**

+- Ship log (total ships defeated, total beacons explored, total scrap collected, total crew hired) as difference per beacon
+- System upgrades
+- Reactor capacity

+**Graph Features**

+- Bugfix for displaying large numbers ([issue #5](https://github.com/Niels-NTG/FTLAV/issues/5))
+- Graph canvas gets horizontal scrollbar when information gets too dense to display it properly
+- Second axis using a different scale

+**UI**

+- Quick-refresh button

 ### Future versions
 **Data types**

 - Crew skills (pilot, engine, shields, weapons, repairing, combat) as difference per sector
-- Crew stats (total repairs, combat kills, evasions, survived jumps, skills points) as difference per sector
-- Ship log (total ships defeated, total beacons explored, total scrap collected, total crew hired) as difference per sector
 - Fixed bugs involving shrinking and growing crews
 - Generate sequentially numbered backups of `continue.sav` in order to preserve current game history for tracking the same game over multiple sessions.

 **Graph Features**

 - Bar graphs to indicate totals or averages for each sector
-- Systems and system upgrades in graph
+- Systems and system upgrades in graph as icons/sprites
-- Second axis using a different scale
 - Add more interactivity by adding a mouse-over feature that reveals extra information at any beacon
 - Add more interactivity by enabling users to add annotations at any chosen beacon
 - Scatter plots?
 - Separate graphs that show overall player performance

-**Graph Graphics**

 - New graph title style
 - Crew member key next to graph title with a fitting sprite and line graph colour for each
-- Graph canvas gets horizontal scrollbar when information gets too dense to display it properly
 - PDF export

 **UI**

-- Quick-refresh button
 - More compact UI (less scrolling, more iconography, less typography)